Soccer player arrested in connection with almost $800,000 worth of cannabis seized at airport - KESQ

 The UK’s National Crime Agency (NCA) said on Wednesday that a 33-year-old man had been detained earlier that morning in Gourock, Scotland, on “suspicion of orchestrating the attempted importation of cannabis” through London’s Stansted Airport.

-Emmanuel-Thomas – who also used to feature for current Premier League side Ipswich Town – currently plays for Scottish second-tier club, Greenock Morton.
+Emmanuel-Thomas – who also used to feature for current Premier League side Ipswich Town – was until Thursday playing for Scottish second-tier club Greenock Morton.

+In a statement posted on X, formerly known as Twitter, Greenock Morton said Thursday that it had terminated Emmanuel-Thomas’ contract “with immediate effect,” adding that it would make no further comment on the situation.

 The NCA said Emmanuel-Thomas was taken to Carlisle in England to be questioned.
 He appeared in court on Thursday in Carlisle accused of importing class B drugs.
 His bail was refused and he will next appear in Carlisle Crown Court on October 18.